6 Problems Solved by an Employee Call-Off Hotline

 2. “We Never Received Your Message.”

 Perhaps the employee truly left a voicemail on a phone that’s rarely checked.
 Maybe they called or sent an email to someone who they didn’t know was sick or on vacation, so the proper message wasn’t relayed.
+Or even worse, the employee called the proper number and their absence was attributed to someone with a similar name.

 3. “I Didn’t Understand Your Message.”